Creating and Running a Webman Project in ServBay

 servbay-webman-app

-folder.Go Into the Project Directory
+folder.Enter the Project Directory

 bashcd servbay-webman-app

-1Install Required Packages
+1Install Required Components

 illuminate/database